-12 Events occurring after the reporting period
+13 Events occurring after the reporting period

-The uncertainty around COVID-19 is expected to continue to present social and economic challenges in the next financial year and the resulting impact on the capital markets remains uncertain.
+The uncertainty around COVID-19 continues to present social and economic challenges and the resulting impact on the capital markets remains uncertain.
 Since the reporting date, there have been no significant changes in the valuation of the Scheme's investment portfolio arising from the changes in the estimates and assumptions in relation to COVID-19.
-The Responsible Entity is closely monitoring the liquidity of the Scheme and any impact on the valuation of the Scheme's investment portfolio.